NREL/wind-hybrid-open-controller/README.md

 merged (using "squash and merge") into the `develop` branch.
 Periodically, the `develop` branch will be merged into the `main` branch and a version number will be assigned.

+Unless an existing controller or interface exist to suit your needs, most users will need to generate:
+- A new interface class inheriting from `InterfaceBase`
+- A new controller class, implementing the desired control algorithm and inheriting from `ControllerBase`

+Additionally, if you'd like to contribute to this base repository, please include in your pull request:
+- Unit tests for the implemented controller
+- Possibly unit tests for the implemented interface, if needed